ക്ലോസ്

 The history of the district in the Paleolithic age is obscure.
 It is presumed that the coastal taluks of Cherthala.
 Ambalappuzha and Karthikappally might have been under water and these areas were formed by the accumulation of silt and sand later than the other parts of the district.
 Kuttanad was well known even from the early periods of the Sangam age.
 The early Cheras had their home in Kuttanad and they were called ‘Kuttuvans’ named after this place.
 Some archeological antiques like stone inscriptions, historical monuments etc. found in the temples, churches, rock-out caves etc., and literacy works like

 “Unnineeli Sandesam” give some insight into the ancient period of this district.
 The famous travellers Pliny and Ptolemy of the first and second centuries had mentioned about places like Purakkad(Barace) in their classical works.
 Christianity had a strong foot-hold in this district even from the Ist century A.D.
 The church located at Kokkomangalam or Kokkothamangalam was one of the seven churches founded by St.Thomas, one of the twelve disciples of Jesus Christ.
-It is generally believed that he landed at Maliankara in Muziris Port, presently known as Cranganore or Kodungallur in 52 A.D and preached Christianity in South India.
+He landed at Maliankara in Muziris Port, presently known as Cranganore or Kodungallur in 52 A.D and preached Christianity in South India.
 During 9th to 12th century AD the district flourished in the field of religion and culture under the second Chera Empire.
 The famous literary work of this period was ‘Ascharya Choodamani’ a Sanskrit drama written by Sakthibhadra who was a scholar of Chengannur gramam.

 16th Century